Competitive research is critical for existing and new businesses alike.

 To the untrained eye, spying on your competition might seem like it’s stealing or something illegal, but it’s nothing like that, I promise.

-It’s a completely normal and acceptable business practice of discovering new opportunities and best business practices which you can use to help your business flourish.
+It’s a completely normal and acceptable business practice of discovering new opportunities and best business practices that you can use to help your business flourish.

 Consider these 7 major benefits of competitive analysis to fully appreciate its importance: